 - Access to centralized data and analytics.
-ITDMs indicate a need to improve when it comes to access to data and analytics to generate insights through analysis and reporting.
-This is something which will be holding manufacturing organizations back in terms of being able to respond most effectively to product development needs, operations, supply chain and marketing strategies. - Refining new business models.
-Organizations could also be doing more to evaluate and optimize processes to refine new business models that emerge from data and analytics routinely and formally.
-Just being able to recognize at least one new revenue stream or business model from data and analytics could see organizations boost their position in a highly competitive market. - Leveraging solutions optimized for speed and access.
+Both ITDMs and SDMs indicate a need to improve when it comes to access to data and analytics to generate insights through analysis and reporting.
+This is something which will be holding manufacturing organizations back in terms of being able to respond most effectively to product development needs, operations, supply chain and marketing strategies. - Leveraging solutions optimized for speed and access.
 ITDMs report gaps here across on premise and public/private cloud infrastructure a capability which is essential in terms of being able to combine, manage and transfer data for business insights. - Optimizing security practices.
 Having the necessary enterprise-grade standards in place for security, back-up and disaster recovery across all environments is critical, and an area where organizations should strive to better themselves.
-The majority (86%) of ITDMs agree that having secure, centralized governance and compliance over the entire data lifecycle is valuable when handling and managing data.
+Nearly all ITDMs (93%) and SDMs (92%) agree that having secure, centralized governance and compliance over the entire data lifecycle is valuable when handling and managing data.
 What's concerning is recognition that business divisions haven't completely achieved this capability, and without all departments within the organization being aligned in this area, there's likely to be security gaps which could be detrimental to the business.

-Manufacturing organizations' current capabilities in relation to the Enterprise Data Cloud:
+Manufacturing organizations' current capabilities in relation to the true hybrid platform: